 Collection and Sampling

 Animals were collected during low tide and transferred on wet ice to shore where mortality and size were recorded.
 Live animals were dissected, ctenidia tissue was isolated and flash-frozen in an ethanol-dry ice bath.
+Ctenidia was selected for proteomic analysis due to its direct interaction with the environment, importance in gas and ion regulation, and its implication in environmental stress response (Timmins-Schiffman et al., 2014, Matozzo et al. 2013, Zhang et al. 2015, Thompson et al. 2015).
 During sampling all instruments were sterilized between samples via bleach then ethanol, and rinsed with nanopure water.
 Samples were held on dry ice while transported back to the lab and stored at -80℃.

 Environmental and Growth Data